Ninja4Panda/My-Website/README.md

 - [x] Implement clickable avator *20/09/2020*

 - [ ] Implement spectator
-- Players that already died should be able to see what is going on
+- Players that already died should be able to see what is going on but can't talk

 - [ ] Dead players operation